UNC-Major-Lab/MSAcquisitionSimulator/README.md

 ##**Simulator Details**
 ###**Ground truth generation**
 **Digestion**
+*In silico* digestion is not performed in the same way as it is in a typical database search engine.
+Instead of having hard cut-offs for the maximum number of missed cleavages and minimum number of enzymatic termini, *GroundTruthSimulator* calculates the probability of each peptide's existence based on each enzyme's probability of cleavage.
+For a particular peptide, the probability of its existence from a single copy of a protein = 1 - PROB(not existing) = 1 - ( PROB(no cleavage at n-term) * PROB(no cleavage at c-term) * PRODUCT(PROB(cleavage at internal residue)) ).
+To determine the number of copies that will exist of this peptide, we multiply the final digestion probably by the protein abundance.
 **Post-translational modifications**
 **Retention time**
-Determined via the BioLCCC library (http://pythonhosted.org/pyteomics.biolccc/) **Elution shape**
+Determined via the BioLCCC library (http://pythonhosted.org/pyteomics.biolccc/)
+**Elution shape**
 **Ionization efficiency**
 The probability of a peptide ionizing is sampled from a uniform random distribution between 0 and 1.
 **Charge state distribution**
 The probability a peptide is has a charge of k is equal to a binomial distribution with n = the number of basic residues + 1 (for the n-terminus) and probability of success p = .7 + .3 x uniform_random(0,1).
 **Isotopic distribution**
 An ion's isotopic distribution is determined with the libmercury++ library based on Rockwood, A.L. and Haimi, P.: "Efficent calculation of Accurate Masses of Isotopic Peaks", Journal of The American Society for Mass Spectrometry.
 JASMS 03-2263, 2006.
 **Ion abundance**